 Here’s What to Do If Your Kid Is Sending Nudes

+If you're new to the parenting in a tech world community, you may find yourself wondering "What are nudes?"
 Whether you’ve discovered that your child is sending nudes or you just want to be prepared in case it happens, you can probably guess that it’s a complicated situation to deal with.
 When we were growing up, creating and sharing naked photos wasn’t really a thing (unless someone had a Polaroid, and even then, they couldn’t be shared instantly).

 But things have changed.
-According to a recent report published in JAMA Pediatrics, 1 in 4 kids will admit to sexting.
+According to a report published in JAMA Pediatrics, 1 in 4 kids will admit to sexting.
 24/7 access to devices — along with surging hormones and intense peer pressure — have all contributed to the rise of sexting with today’s generation of teens and tweens.
 Chances are, your kids will at least have a friend that is sending or receiving them, even if they don’t.
 They may even receive unsolicited nude photos, which is a form of sexual harassment that can provoke a range of negative psychological effects, including stress, anxiety, shame, and — since online activities often spill into the real world — even fear for their physical safety.

 We know all families are different and possess unique values when it comes to sexual content.
 This blog post aims to help you have productive conversations with your child while also providing some insight into the world kids live in today.

-Understand the Pressures Kids Face Today
+Understand the Pressures Kids Face Associated with Sending Nudes

 It was only a matter of time before sexting and sending nudes would become a common (but still risky) activity for kids.
 Nearly a decade ago, an article revealed that “sexting is the new first base,” identifying a social trend that is still common in the halls of middle and high schools across the country.
 Sending, receiving, and asking for nudes has become the first step in many romantic and sexual advances.